 Earth is also a wonderful tool for helping students learn geography, world cultures, history, other languages, and so much more.
 In addition, the Projects section allows them (and anyone else) to collaboratively build tours and share that learning.

 This page is a short introduction to the main sections and basic tools of Google Earth.
-I’ll also link to other tutorials and video that go into more detail about the many features.
+I will also link to other tutorials and video that go into more detail about the many features.

-When you open Google Earth by visiting https://earth.google.com, you’ll see a screen similar to this.
+When you open Google Earth by visiting https://earth.google.com, you’ll see a screen similar to the one above.
 The central display will show the same location as the last time you used the site, so it probably won’t look exactly like this.

 Although Earth will work in the Firefox, Safari, or Edge browsers, Google recommends using their own browser, Chrome.
 Based on personal experience, I’ve found a few minor issues and quirks with the other browsers.
 Earth also works very well on Chromebooks.